 - Time Sheet: Time Sheet is a simple and flexible solution for time registration with manager approval

-While many confuse regularly ERP and CRM, it’s true that these two programs include marketing and sales functions.
-An ERP will normally work more in terms of campaign management and automating certain tasks that will focus on targeting prospect and sale, while the CRM will support you in your client relationships through customer service.
+While many people regularly confuse ERP with CRM, it is true that both software include a marketing and sales component.
+An ERP will normally work more in terms of managing campaigns and automating certain tasks aimed at finding potential customers and selling, while a CRM will support you more in your relationship with customers through customer service.

-So, the sales and marketing module of your ERP should include some functions that allow you to manage marketing campaigns.
-By automating some tasks and organizing your campaign under certain parameters, your ERP can really enable you to create efficient marketing strategies that convert.
+Thus, the sales and marketing module of your ERP should generally include certain functionalities in order to allow you to manage your marketing campaigns.
+By automating certain tasks and organizing your campaigns according to certain parameters, your ERP can really allow you to create effective and profitable marketing strategies.

-Your ERP can be linked to your email system and help you to better classify your contact, seize opportunities at the right time and receive notifications when an action is needed on your part.
+Your ERP can therefore be linked to your email system and help you better classify your contacts, seize opportunities at the right time and receive notifications when an action on your part is required.

-And we have to say it, some ERP will even go as far as to integrate a CRM into their solution or to offer you a ton of additional functions for handling service management, workflow and e-commerce.
+And it must be said, some ERPs will even go so far as to integrate a CRM into their solution or offer you a host of additional features that affect service management, workflow and electronic services.

 Obviously each ERP will have its unique suite of functions and capabilities to fulfill your expectations and your needs.
 We can expect, in general, to find business analytics and automatic report creation tools.

 With artificial intelligence at our doors, the ERP has all the reason to benefits from new technologies and perfect its analysis.
 ERP will also free teams from redundant tasks by producing the results that you need to make intelligent decisions without even having to ask.

 We can also find a human resource tools in an ERP to help us follow up with employees, to keep an important database of all information related to our team and to allow us to keep an eye on open jobs and their applicants.
 Tools like these enable you to better follow up with your teams.